 Swimming in your mind's beauty

 Unfortunately, the fear cognitive symptoms creates is in and of itself damaging.
 The cycle of anxiety can feed on itself and worsen, creating panic.
 When the body is in fight or flight mode, muscles tense and blood flow is directed away from healing.
 A focus on negative symptoms can increase those very symptoms, adding to the cycle.
-It is so very important for those of us healing from neurological Lyme disease that we learn to redirect our brains when anxiety takes hold.
+Those of us healing from neurological Lyme disease need to redirect our brains when anxiety takes hold.

 Besides the meditation, I have other tricks for moving my mind toward feelings of wellness and joy.
 It isn't easy to retrain the brain, but my experience is that it is always worth it, and that practice leads to habit.
 Here are some of my favorite tricks:

 Listen to great music.
 This is a no-brainer (haha).
 Dance.
 Even if you feel like crap.
 Especially if you feel like crap.
 As you dance, say words to yourself that lift your spirit, whichever words work for you on a feeling level.
 Some examples are, freedom, bliss, wildness, passion.
 I am wild and free.
 I am a luscious, radiant goddess.
 I am kicking Lyme's ass every day.
 Go there!
 The more extreme your good feelings are, the more they flood your brain with chemicals that are the opposite of anxiety.

 Go for a walk and say in your mind all the things you see, feel and hear.
 Become a deeper observer of the trees, the clouds, the quality of light, the animals, anything in the world that appears to you.
 Notice the life force of plants and animals.
 This is something felt.
 Most often I feel it resonate in my heart.